minkustree/PebbleTextWatchWithDate/README.md

-Pebble Text Watch With UK Date
+Pebble Text Watch with UK-style (Day-Month-Year) date
 =================

 A tweak on the Text Watch.
 Watch face now reads full date (in UK Day-Month-Year form) in a small font in the bottom right corner.
 Can be configured to add "o'" or "oh" to minutes one through nine or inverted.